Roadkill: Small animals

 Squirrels, rabbits, birds, or other small animals are often crushed by vehicles.
 Serious accidents may result from motorists swerving or stopping for squirrels in the road.
-Such evasive maneuvers are often unproductive, since small rodents and birds are much more agile and quick to react than motorists in heavy vehicles.
+Such evasive maneuvers are often unproductive, since small rodents and birds are much more agile and quicker to react than motorists in heavy vehicles.
 There is very little a driver can do to avoid an unpredictably darting squirrel or rabbit, or even to intentionally hit one.
 The suggested course of action is to continue driving in a predictable, safe manner, and let the small animal decide on the spur of the moment which way to run or fly; the majority of vehicular encounters end with no harm to either party.

 Night driving

 Although strikes can happen at any time of day, deer tend to move at dusk and dawn, and are particularly active during the October–December mating season as well as late March and early April in the Northern Hemisphere.
 Driving at night presents its own challenges: nocturnal species are active, and visibility, particularly side visibility, is reduced.
-Penguins, for example, are common roadkill traffic victims in Wellington, New Zealand, due to their color and the fact that they come ashore at dusk and leave again around dawn.
+Penguins, for example, are common roadkill traffic victims in Wellington, New Zealand due to their color and the fact that they come ashore at dusk and leave again around dawn.

 Night time drivers should reduce speed and use high beam headlights when possible to give themselves maximum time to avoid a collision.
 However, when headlights approach a nocturnal animal, it is hard for the creature to see the approaching car (nocturnal animals see better in low than in bright light).
 Furthermore, the glare of oncoming vehicle headlights can dazzle some species, such as rabbits; they will freeze in the road rather than flee.
 It may be better to flash the headlights on and off, rather than leaving them on continuously while approaching an animal.

 The simple tactics of reducing speed and scanning both sides of the road for foraging deer can improve driver safety at night, and drivers may see the retro-reflection of an animal's eyes before seeing the animal itself.

 Wildlife crossings

 Wildlife crossings allow animals to travel over or underneath roads.
 They are most widely used in Europe, but have also been installed in a few US locations and in parts of Western Canada.
 As new highways cause habitats to become increasingly fragmented, these crossings can play an important role in protecting endangered species.

 In the US, sections of road known to have heavy deer cross-traffic will usually have warning signs depicting a bounding deer; similar signs exist for moose, elk, and other species.
 In the American West, roads may pass through large areas designated as "open range", meaning no fences separate drivers from large animals such as cattle or bison.
 A driver may round a bend to find a small herd standing in the road.
-Open range areas are generally marked with signage and protected by a cattle guard.
+Open range areas are generally marked with signage and protected by cattle grids.